astralfrontier-itch-io/witch/rules/rules.md

 Once faction relationships have changed, the
 Mentor decides how this manifests, and narrates something appropriate.
-Perhaps one faction sends a member to congratulate the coven ­ but another is on the war path, and sends an angry representive out for blood.
+Perhaps one faction sends a member to congratulate the coven - but another is upset, and sends an angry representative.
 The goals of the entanglement scene is to see how the witches' actions have changed the world around them, and to spark new adventures.

 If appropriate, play through a scene in which the